CHC52021 Diploma of Community Services (Case Management, Child, Youth and Family Welfare)

 • Personal journal

 Work Placement is not optional.
-Students not working in the sector are required to complete 200 hours of work placement.
+Students are required to complete 200 hours for practical placement.
 Students working in the sector need to talk to their trainer to establish if their current work place will qualify for placements in this course.
-Those who have tried to secure Work Placement know how frustrating it can be.
-Well, luckily for our students, we have taken the stress out of the process by assisting you in getting work placement.
-The time you would have spent hassling for practical places, can now be used more fruitfully.
+To attain your certificate, you must complete both theory assessments and Work Placement.

 Recognition of Prior Learning is the process that recognises a student’s current skills and experience, regardless of where and when the learning occurred.
 Students may have existing knowledge and skills, and these could be formally recognised and credited towards a qualification from JTI.
 For further information on RPL, click here.